Skip to main content Skip to footer

 If you want to make changes to a property that already has site plan control approval, you might need a site plan modification approval.
 This could also involve an updated agreement and more financial security, depending on the changes.

-Following pre-application, you may submit your site plan control application through DASH.
-You must submit all materials (plans, studies, etc.) identified during the pre-application process.
+Following your pre-application, you can submit your site plan control application through DASH.

-When you apply for site plan control approval, there are several fees to consider.
-The complete application fee covers both planning and engineering costs, is due when you submit your application for approval.
+The complete application fee, that covers both planning and engineering costs, is due when you submit your application for approval.

 As part of site plan control, the assigned planner creates an 11x17-inch sign that you need to put on the property.
 This sign advises the public that you have applied for site plan control and what the proposal is.
 It also gives the planner’s contact details in case more information is needed.
 You are responsible for putting up the signs.